datalorax/CourseR/Weeks/Week2p1/Week2p1.md

 $$

 * Create the above matrix using two methods, save them into objects m1 and m2
-* Give the dimension names of each matrix using a different method
+* Give the dimension names of each matrix using a different method for each
 * Give each matrix one additional (and different) attribute
 * Coerce the vector
 $